upenn-libraries/sdbmss/architecture-decisions/0002-build-crud-and-search.md

 The following technologies were select for the following reasons.

 - Blacklight was chosen to provide ready Solr-backed searches using technolgoy common in the library, and for which long term product support could be expected.
+Blacklight was also used for bookmarking.
 - Rails is required by Blacklight
 - MySQL was selected as it was the database of choice within library technology services, and supported by sysadmin staff
 - Solr is required by Blacklight